Improving on Buy and Hold: A Buy Signal

 December 13, 2011

 Advisor Perspectives welcomes guest contributions.
 The views presented here do not necessarily represent those of Advisor Perspectives.

-In my August 2010 article I advocated a market timing strategy, to sell or significantly reduce one's stock holdings in anticipation of a recession or slowdown of the economy and switch into cash or a low beta Treasury bond fund, and then reverse the process ahead of a recovery.
-I presented a model to determine the timing of the switch.
+In my August 2010 article I advocated a market timing strategy, to sell or significantly reduce one’s stock holdings in anticipation of a recession or slowdown in the economy and switch into cash or a low-beta Treasury bond fund, and then reverse the process ahead of a recovery.
+I presented a model to determine the timing of each move.

-Since publication of the original article three previous signals were generated.
-A buy signal in October 2010, a sell signal in May 2011, and a buy signal in December 2011.
-All signals provided the expected results.
-The S&P 500 index gained about 13% from the date of the first buy signal to the date of the sell signal and then lost about 7% to the date of the December 2011 buy signal.
-Since the December buy signal the S&P is about 13% higher as of today.
+Since publication of the original article two previous signals were generated: a buy signal in October 2010 and a sell signal in May 2011.
+Both signals provided the expected results.
+The S&P 500 index gained about 13% from the date of the buy signal to the date of the sell signal and has since lost about 7% to the date of the new buy signal.

-Figures 2 shows the returns for investments made at the value of the S&P in 1966 and 1980.
-Following the model's signals, one would have obtained about double the percentage average annual return than from a permanent investment in the S&P, and the value of one's investments now would, respectively, have been about 14 and 7 times higher than the current value of the S&P for each of the two starting dates, respectively.
+Figures 2 shows the returns for investments made using the starting value of the S&P in 1966 and 1980.
+Following the model’s signals, one would have obtained about double the average annual return than from a permanent investment in the S&P, and the value of one’s investments now would have been about 15 and 7 times higher than the current value of the S&P for each of the two starting dates, respectively.